 What Happens Now?

-As an alternate pathway, the U.S. Department of Education is currently undergoing a rulemaking process to provide debt relief for as many borrowers as possible under a different law.
-The first step in the process was recently completed, where a negotiated rulemaking committee was formed that includes representatives of public organizations and interest groups most affected by student debt.
-This committee met over three sessions in the fall, aiding the Department in drafting proposed regulatory text.
-We now expect the Department to release its final proposed regulations by May 2024.
-NEA will not stop advocating for educators, students and families until they get the debt relief they deserve.
+The U.S. Department of Education is currently undergoing a rulemaking process to provide debt relief for as many borrowers as possible under a different law.
+After convening a negotiated rulemaking committee, which included representatives from public organizations and interest groups most affected by student debt, the Department released proposed regulations in May 2024.
+NEA will not stop advocating for educators, students, and families until they get the debt relief they deserve.
 As the rulemaking process proceeds, we will update our members on any new developments.

-The Administration also continues to provide student debt forgiveness through other key federal programs.
-Since taking office, the Biden-Harris Administration has forgiven nearly $132 billion for more than 3.6 million Americans and counting.
-This figure includes $53.5 billion for 750,000 public sector workers, including thousands of educators, through Public Service Loan Forgiveness.
+The Biden-Harris Administration also continues to provide student debt relief forgiveness through other key federal programs.
+Since taking office, the Administration has forgiven $168.5 billion for nearly 4.8 million Americans and counting.
+This figure includes $69.2 billion for 946,000 public sector workers, including thousands of educators, through Public Service Loan Forgiveness (PSLF).

 Public Service Loan Forgiveness is still here for educators and other public service workers.

 The Supreme Court ruling did not affect the Public Service Loan Forgiveness program.
-Through this program, public service workers can cancel the remaining balance of their federal student debt after providing 10 years of public service while making 120 monthly payments on their federal student loans.
+Through this program, once public service workers provide 10 years of public service while making 120 monthly payments on their federal student loans, any remaining balance on those loans is forgiven.

 About Public Service Loan Forgiveness